-BELOW IS AN EXCERPT FROM THE GUIDE TAKEN FROM OUR SECTION ON MANUAL J (load calculations)
+AN EXCERPT FROM THE GUIDE TAKEN FROM OUR SECTION ON MANUAL J (load calculations)

 This is a number indicating the ability of a substance to resist the flow of heat.
 The higher the R value, the better it acts as an insulator.